stamkivi/sten.tamkivi.com/content/post/regenerated.md

 Skipped all the navigation gimmicks, tag clouds, content categories and such.
 You probably landed here by search anyway.

 So here's just the stuff I wrote a while ago, in the [simplest possible template][3].
-If you scroll down far enough, like to 2007, it is fun to see how I used to use a self hosted blog as the "manual Instagram" for the crappy nascent mobile cams, sometimes daily!

 If you see a broken image or a missing piece, just please ping [me on Twitter][4], will you please?

+PS: If you scroll down far enough, like to 2007, it is fun to see how I used to use a self hosted blog as the "manual Instagram" for the crappy nascent mobile cams, sometimes daily!

 [1]: https://gohugo.io/
 [2]: https://github.com/SchumacherFM/wordpress-to-hugo-exporter